OmniTrade/coin_price/README.md

 Cache
 -----

-All fetched prices are stored in Redis or local memory and can be used instead of sending another request to the API:
+All fetched prices are stored into an in-memory hash or Redis and can be used instead of sending another request to the API:

 ```ruby
 CoinPrice.value('BTC', 'USD', 'coinmarketcap', from_cache: true)